habi/blog/content/posts/2003/2003-08-11-this-entry-can-be-omitted.md

 sirup ...
 willi a
 hc-senn

 aaaaah, those were the days...

-for those of you which have no idea what i'm talking abuut: i'm a substitute teacher at the high-school where i went to school 7 years ago, and most of the teachers that i had lessos with are still there, which amounts to a serious funkyness...
+for those of you which have no idea what i'm talking abuut: i'm a substitute teacher at the high-school where i went to school 7 years ago, and most of the teachers that i had lessons with are still there, which amounts to a serious funkyness...